APWHY/tug-of-war-p2p/README.md

 # Tug of war DV App

-A small webapp that helps with democratic decision making
+A small webapp that helps with democratic decision making.
+P2P version enabled by [PeerJS](https://peerjs.com/) and their free peering server.

 ## Installation